A Car Enthusiast’s Dream – Driving A Nissan GTR Rental in Japan

 Nikko is a popular place to visit in the autumn due to all the fall foliage and driving the Irohazaka route is exceptionally beautiful during this time too, but it comes with a slight disadvantage.
 I’ve read that traffic can get very congested with tour buses and cars during the fall so it may make it a bit less fun from a driving perspective because chances are, you’ll have to stop more.

 A number of official websites recommend avoiding weekends and holidays during the autumn season due to traffic delays.
 When we went in the summer it was beautiful, albeit a bit warm.
-We namely used Google maps to plan out our route.
+We namely used Google Maps to plan out our route.

 Other Driving Routes

 I ultimately decided to drive my Nissan GTR rental to Nikko because it is a short day trip from Tokyo and has a nice area to drive.
 But there are a number of other places you could drive a rental car from Omoshiro Rent-A-Car that are a short distance from Tokyo.
 There are many routes I’d love to do if I ever rent another sports car from Omoshiro.
-Here are two additional routes I found that are somewhat close by, have epic views, and thrilling roads!
+Here are two additional routes I found that are somewhat close by, have epic views, and are thrilling roads!

 - Tokyo Bay Aqua-Line // Information